When you’re choosing your residence hall furniture and deciding on the specs, you’ll inevitably choose what materials you want.

 What are the edging tapes made from?
 There are different materials, and we’ll just focus on a few here.

-1. PVC is the most popular material for edge banding.
+1. PVC is the most popular material for edge banding on case good tops.
 Pros: It’s inexpensive, durable, and boasts a long life.
 It doesn’t require any finishing process.
 It’s also easy, albeit tedious, to repair.
 Cons: You can’t recycle it.
 It doesn’t biodegrade.
 Once it’s blemished, you can’t refinish it.
-(NB: ABS—Acrylonitrile Butadiene Styrene—is an eco friendly alternative to PVC because it’s both recyclable and safe to incinerate.)
+(NB: ABS—Acrylonitrile Butadiene Styrene—is an eco-friendly alternative to PVC because it’s both recyclable and safe to incinerate.)

 When it comes to PVC, we recommend 3mm edging in general because it goes on cleaner, quicker, and with better adhesion.
 Another advantage is that you get a graceful radius and a nice soft-looking finish.
 In general, we avoid .5mm edging because the corners tend to be too sharp.